 Thatched roofs are beautiful.
 They vary in colour, style, shape, materials, beauty and many other things but, they all have one thing in common.
 Uniqueness.

 A thatched roof always stands out from the crowd.
 A thatched roof is always like no other roof.

 Stay in a thatched holiday cottage, or hotel.
 Visit a thatched pub, thatched cafe, or a thatched restaurant.
 Take photos of thatched roofs and share them online.
 Encourage others to do the same.
 Many thatched buildings are hundreds of years old.
-Let us all do a little.
-View the Galleries for images of roof thatching, and thatch cottages.
+Let us all do a little to help.